What you need to know about nbn™

 Check your address using our handy nbn rollout map which will tell you if your home is nbn ready and the type of technology that would be used to connect you to the nbn.
 You can also check on areas near you if nbn hasn't quite reached your home yet, to get an idea of when you might be able to benefit from better internet speeds.

 Next you can view our nbn plans or build a package online before signing up with Dodo.
 You can also call us on 13 36 36 to get started.
 We'll arrange for a technician to visit your home to finalise the installation, which may include having an access device installed.
-And we'll send you a pre-configured modem at no cost when you sign up for a 12-month contract.
+And we’ll send you a pre-configured modem for a once-off fee of $60 when you sign up for any of our month - to - month plans.